-As of March 31, 2022, we report financial and operational information in two segments: (i) production of high-power lithium battery cells and (ii) manufacture and sale of materials used in high-power lithium battery cells.
+As of March 31, 2023, we report financial and operational information in two segments: (i) production of high-power lithium battery cells and (ii) manufacture and sale of materials used in high-power lithium battery cells.

-We currently conduct our business through (i) three wholly-owned operating subsidiaries in China that we own through BAK Asia, an investment holding company formed under the laws of Hong Kong on July 9, 2013; (ii) CBAK Nanjing, a wholly-owned subsidiary in China that we own through BAK Investments, an investment holding company formed under the laws of Hong Kong and acquired by us on July 14, 2020; (iii) Nanjing CBAK, a 100% owned subsidiary of CBAK Nanjing; (iv) Nanjing Daxin, a 100% owned subsidiary of CBAK Nanjing; and (v) Hitrans, a subsidiary of CBAK Power, which we own 81.56% of its registered equity interests (representing 75.57% of paid-up capital) through CBAK Power.
+We currently conduct our business through (i) three wholly-owned operating subsidiaries in China that we own through BAK Asia, an investment holding company formed under the laws of Hong Kong on July 9, 2013; (ii) CBAK Nanjing, a wholly-owned subsidiary in China that we own through BAK Investments, an investment holding company formed under the laws of Hong Kong and acquired by us on July 14, 2020; (iii) Nanjing CBAK, a 100% owned subsidiary of CBAK Nanjing; (iv) Nanjing BFD, a 100% owned subsidiary of CBAK Nanjing; and (v) Hitrans, a subsidiary of CBAK Power, which we own 67.33% of its registered equity interests (representing 69.12% of paid-up capital) through CBAK Power.
+As of March 31, 2023, our equity interests in Hitrans had reduced to 67.33% as a result of Hitrans's subsequent equity financings and our transfer of some of our equity interests in Hitrans to certain investors.

-As disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 filed on April 15, 2022 and other reports filed with the SEC, we completed capital intensive construction undertakings in Nanjing to expand the Company's manufacturing capabilities for lithium batteries in the second half of 2021.
+As disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed on April 14, 2023 and other reports filed with the SEC, we started construction of our Nanjing facilities to expand our lithium battery manufacturing capabilities in 2020.
+The project comprises two phases: Phase I, encompassing an area of approximately 27,173 square meters, was put into operation in the second half of 2021.
+Since then, we have been steadily increasing Phase I's production capacity, which currently stands at 2 GWh; and Phase II, whose construction was launched in 2022, is anticipated to complete infrastructure for the initial 60,494 square meters in the third quarter of 2023.
+We expect to commence Phase I's operations in the last quarter of 2023.
+Once fully operational, the Nanjing facilities are projected to provide a total capacity of 20 GWh to support our customers' growing demand.
 In addition, we have been expanding our business by developing new products, fostering new partnerships and strategic acquisition of companies that complement and augment our business.

-Due to the growing environmental pollution problem, the Chinese government has been providing support to the development of new energy facilities and vehicles for several years.
+Due to the growing environmental pollution problem, the Chinese government has been providing support to the development of new energy facilities and vehicles for the past several years.
 It is expected that we will be able to secure more potential orders from the new energy market.
-We believe that with the booming market demand in high power lithium-iron products, we can continue as a going concern and return to profitability sustainably.
+We believe that with the booming market demand for high power lithium-iron products, we can continue as a going concern and return to profitability sustainably.

-Financial Performance Highlights for the Quarter Ended March 31, 2022
+Financial Performance Highlights for the Quarter Ended March 31, 2023

-The following are some financial highlights for the quarter ended March 31, 2022:
+The following are some financial highlights for the quarter ended March 31, 2023: